My Tokyo Guide

-Tokyo doesn’t just have the advantage of being one of the safest cities in the world, but its people are busy so many establishments are geared to solo customers.
+Tokyo doesn’t just have the advantage of being one of the safest cities in the world; its people are busy, so many establishments are geared to solo customers.
 Get your bearings with a walking tour of the city.
 Once you’ve worked up an appetite, you’ll find a range of options with many restaurants offering counter seats perfect for those dining alone.
-Ramen is a cheap, with chain store Ichiran famous for its solo dining booths.
-Also check out a conveyor belt sushi and eat to your heart’s content as delicious dishes whizz by.
+Ramen is a cheap option, with chain store Ichiran famous for its solo dining booths.
+Also check out conveyor belt sushi and eat to your heart’s content as delicious dishes whizz by.
 After lunch, hit up some of the shopping areas like Shibuya, Shinjuku or Ginza.

 Some things are just more fun with friends.
 Stroll the beautiful Shinjuku Gyoen National Garden or Hama-rikyu Gardens.
 Japanese cuisine is world famous so try your hand at learning to make some dishes by taking a cooking class!
 Any evening with a group of friends must involve a visit to an izakaya, a Japanese-style pub with small dishes shared by the whole table, followed by karaoke.

-A popular spot for couple of Odaiba.
+A popular spot for couples is Odaiba.
 Stroll the waterfront with great views over the bay and Rainbow Bridge.
 Reserve a ticket and head to teamLab Borderless, a stunning digital art experience, where the projections change by the season.
-Finish the day up overlooking the stunning night scenery at one of the city’s high-rise bars.
+Finish the day overlooking the stunning night scenery at one of the city’s high-rise bars.

-For more, check out our guide Tokyo at Night.
+For more, check out our Tokyo at Night guide.

 Day 1: Shibuya, Harajuku, Shinjuku